This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Blueberry Muffin

-These step-by-step photos and instructions help you visualize how to make one large blueberry muffin.
+These step-by-step photos and instructions help you visualize how to make a single blueberry muffin.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Mix together the flour, baking powder, and salt in a small bowl.